BobBuildTool/bob/doc/manual/concepts.rst

 A key concept of Bob is that recipes do not have an explicit version.
 Instead, Bob constructs an implicit version that is derived from the recipe and the input to this recipe when building a particular package.
-This is called the Package-Id.
-The recipe language is static in the sense that the Package-Id of a package can be calculated in advance without executing any build steps.
+This is called the :term:`Package-Id`.
+The recipe language is static in the sense that the :term:`Package-Id` of a package can be calculated in advance without executing any build steps.
 This enables Bob to determine exactly when a package has to be built from scratch (e.g. the build script changed) or if Bob has to build several packages from the same recipe due to varying input parameters.

-Technically, the Package-Id is the Variant-Id of the package step.
+Technically, the :term:`Package-Id` is the :term:`Variant-Id` of the package step.
 The Variant-Id of each step (checkout, build and package) is calculated as follows:

 .. math::